andre-mare/camunda-examples/basic-bpmn-elements/basic-example/README.md

 workflows using a basic BPMN process.
 As you explore more Camunda and Spring Boot examples, you’ll discover additional use cases and advanced features.

-This guide is designed to give you a quick introduction to Camunda BPM with Spring Boot.
-If you want to start your own Spring Boot-based project with Camunda, visit Camunda Spring Initializr, enter your project details, add the necessary dependencies, and download the project as a zip file.

 ## BPMN Process Model
 The following BPMN Process Model is used in this example: